-- 1. Results from the research surveys for assessment of biomass and abundance of the fish stocks of demersal and pelagic species in the Black Sea in 2021; - 2.
-Discussing the ongowing research surveys for the establishment of the biomass of the demersal and pelagic fish stocks in 2022; - 3.
-Results from the scientific study for estimation of the catch, discards, and landings, and collection of biological data for all species of fish and other marine organisms, through observers on board of fishing vessels from the fleet of the Republic of Bulgaria, which carry out fishing activities in the Black Sea in 2021; - 4.
-The Work plan for 2022-2024.
+- 1. Results from the research surveys for assessment of biomass and abundance of the fish stocks of demersal and pelagic species in the Black Sea in 2022; - 2.
+Discussing the ongoing research surveys for the assessment of the biomass of the demersal and pelagic fish stocks in 2023; - 3.
+Results from the scientific study for estimation of the catch, discards, and landings, and collection of biological data for all species of fish and other marine organisms, through observers on board of fishing vessels from the fleet of the Republic of Bulgaria, which carry out fishing activities in the Black Sea in 2022 and ongoing study in 2023; - 4.
+The execution of the Work plan for 2022-2024.